 Finally, you have a way to deploy these different messaging to different audiences through Custom Product Pages.
 This could significantly boost your paid UA conversion rates and ROAS when done right.

-- What are the challenge of iOS 15’s Custom Product Pages?
+What are the challenges of iOS 15’s Custom Product Pages?

 As it seems from current Apple documentation and messages, you will not be able to run a test on custom store pages.